mikkolehtisalo/cvesync/README.md

 * CWE xml can be downloaded from http://cwe.mitre.org/data/index.html#downloads .
 It doesn't update very often.
 * There is an interface (*Tracker*) for implementing other issue management systems
 * Logging is done to syslog facility DAEMON.
 If it is not meaningful to recover, the application panics.
-* Connection to Jira is by default HTTP
+* Connection to Jira and RT is by default HTTP